 Booker and house breaking

 Other than the poop issue, Booker was amazing at being house broken.
-She quickly learned that grass was where the waste should be.
+She learned that grass was where the waste should be.
 She used to have one or two accidents once a month but after she turned 5 months, she was completely over it.
+While she hates putting on a harness to go walk, she enjoys going outside.
+She gets to run and be a wild animal… It’s catching her to get her harness on that’s the issue.

-She’s also hilarious to watch, super silly and just plain ridiculous at times.
+She’s also hilarious to watch, super silly and plain ridiculous at times.
 She’ll make a tunnel under her doggy bed and lay there forever.
-She’ll randomly chase her back left leg instead of her tail (although she chases that too).
+She’ll chase her back left leg instead of her tail (although she chases that too).
 She grumbles a lot, as if she’s talking to herself.
 She’ll also people watch from either a window or the outdoor furniture.
-She’s provided us with a million laughs and she’s not even a year old.

 Booker and other dogs

-She’s made numerous friends in the neighborhood and all of them are large dogs, except one.
+She’s made many friends in the neighborhood and all are large dogs, except one.

 Booker’s best friend is Kaya, a Belgian Malinois, who is nothing but high energy and rebellion.
 Another friend of Booker’s is a Pom/Terrier mix named Seb.
 He’s got that feisty little dog blood in his bones and can’t help but chase after Books when he sees her.